IBM/teaching-your-monolith-to-dance/docs/operational-modernization/README.md

 4. Analyzed the **Detailed Migration Analysis Report**.
 In summary, no code changes are required to move this application to the traditional WebSphere Base v9 runtime and the decision was to proceed with the operational modernization.

-**Homework**: After you complete this workshop, review the step-by-step instructions on how to replicate these steps from the [Next Steps](../resources.md) section.
+**Homework**: After you complete this workshop, review the step-by-step instructions on how to replicate these steps from the resources included in _Next Steps_ section.
 Then try Transformation Advisor with one of your applications.

 ## Build

 In this section, you'll learn how to build a Docker image for Customer Order Services application running on traditional WebSphere Base v9.

 Building this image could take around ~8 minutes (since the image is around 2GB and starting/stopping the WAS server as part of the build process takes few minutes).
 So let's kick that process off and then come back to learn what you did.
-The image will likely be built by the time you complete this section.
+The image will be built by the time you complete this section.

 1. You'll need the web terminal (the same one from lab setup).
-If it's not open, follow the instructions [here](../common/setup.md#access-the-web-terminal) to login to OpenShift cluster via the web terminal.
+If it's not already open, follow the instructions [here](../common/setup.md#access-the-web-terminal) to login to OpenShift cluster via the web terminal.

 1. Clone the GitHub repo with the lab artifacts and list the files.
 Run the following commands on your web terminal:
     ```